 There are many factors that influence the adoption of new systems and processes by individuals and organisations.
 The following table highlights some key factors by the domains of Psychology, IT Implementation and Innovation:

-We will not attempt in this article to dive deeply into the psychology aspects, given that this is a very specialised area.
+We will not attempt in this article to dive deeply into the psychology aspects of eProcurement adoption, given that psychology is a very specialised area.
 However, anyone who has tried to introduce a new process, system or change into an organisation will know that individual’s positive or negative feelings towards the change are a major factor in whether the project is successful or not.

 Affecting these “feelings” towards a new eProcurement process/system and adjusting what might be seen as the normal behaviour associated with procurement is part of the overall transformation challenge.